Rokiis1/roadmap/levels_of_testing/levels_of_testing.md

 1. **Interaction Between Systems:** SIT focuses on testing the interfaces and interactions between two or more systems or components.
 This includes both internal and external systems that communicate with each other.

-2. **Test Environment:** SIT should be conducted in an environment that closely mirrors the production environment.
+2. **Test Environment:** SIT should be executed in an environment that close to the production environment.

-3. **End-to-End Testing:** SIT is often considered a type of end-to-end (E2E) testing, as it can involve testing processes that span multiple systems from start to finish.
+3. **End-to-End Testing:** Can also be part of SIT when it involves interactions between multiple systems or components, such as microservices.

 </details>